 PG first heard “Someday Soon” on WPLO-FM.
 There was a little black radio, which had AM, FM, and a few short wave bands.
 It ran on D size batteries, and was the first FM radio that PG owned.
 WPLO-FM was the hippie station, the first FM station to play rock music in Atlanta.
 “Someday Soon” was a shocker, with it’s lyric “damned old rodeo”.
 1969 was a more innocent time.

 Judith Marjorie Collins was the gf of Stephen Stills around that time.
 He wrote Suite Judy Blue Eyes about her.
 Mr. Stills was helping Ms. Collins with and album, and they heard “Someday Soon” on the radio.
 The song was written by Ian Tyson.
 The song was included on the album, and was somewhat of a hit.
-(Here is a TV performance with Ian Tyson, and another one with Stephen Stills and Graham Nash.)
+(Here are TV performances with Ian Tyson, Stephen Stills and Graham Nash.)

 The Daily Beast article, written to promote the book, is Judy Collins’s New Book: Suicide, Alcoholism, Nude Photos, and More.
 Judy Collins has had an interesting life, sometimes in the sense of the Chinese curse.
 The eldest daughter of an abusive alcoholic, she became a severe drunk herself.
 Somehow, she came out of everything ok.

 Along with alcoholism, suicide has been a problem.
 The son of Judy Collins, Chuck Taylor, took his life in 1992.
 He had struggled with depression and substance abuse.
 Judy attempted suicide when she was 14.
 This is roughly the same age as PG, when he heard that song where the lady says damned.
 Ms. Collins has worked to help others avoid taking their life.